Black Savannahians haunted by memory of mosquito experiment

 The increase will mean more than 70% of St. Joseph’s/Candler staff will be vaccinated, a minimum level epidemiologists cite as necessary to achieve herd immunity.

 “This is going to take explanation in a roll-up-your-sleeves and talk to people way,” Hinchey said.
-“And if you do that, you’ll you’ll find that many people will say, ‘Hmm, okay, I’m going to give it a try.’”
+“And if you do that, you’ll find that many people will say, ‘Hmm, OK, I’m going to give it a try.’”

-Tammi Brown, who is the Chatham County nurse manager with the health department, said the concern she hears most frequently is the speed with which the vaccine was developed and approved for emergency use.
+Tammi Brown, the Chatham County nurse manager with the health department, said the concern she hears most frequently is the speed with which the vaccine was developed and approved for emergency use.

-First she encourages people to look at the data themselves, both on the Centers for Disease Control and Prevention and its Advisory Committee on Immunization Practices website.
+First, she encourages people to look at the data themselves, on the Centers for Disease Control and Prevention and its Advisory Committee on Immunization Practices website.

 “I encourage them to look at the data, which is what I did,” she said.
 “You know, to make sure that you’re making an informed decision.”

-The data supports that it is a safe vaccine and is effective, Brown said.
+The information supports that it is a safe vaccine and is effective, Brown said.

 “The vaccine is not live, so it can’t give you COVID,” she said.